- Timelines for Postgraduate Research Programmes

 - the project can be achieved with available resources

-- the project is suitable for the degree which the student aims to undertake and should be capable of completion within the prescribed period of study (normally 12 months full-time for a Master’s by Research, 24 months full-time for MPhil, 36 months full- time for PhD)
+- the project is suitable for the degree which the student aims to undertake and should be capable of completion within the prescribed period of study (normally 12 months full-time for a Master’s by Research, 36 months full- time for PhD)

 - the lead supervisor is likely to be available throughout, and in particular at the beginning of, the prescribed period of study

 - if conditions relating to study or examination have been specified in the letter of admission, for example the acquisition of computing skills or knowledge of a foreign language, then ways of implementing them should be agreed